cybercongress/go-cyber/docs/run_validator.md

 3. Run cyberd:

-Reload `systemd` after creation of new service:
+Reload `systemd` after the creation of new service:

 ```bash
 systemctl daemon-reload